Ashley Hutchings >

-And Martin Carthy played this tune live at the 23rd Annual Sea Music Festival at Mystic Seaport in 2002, at Ruskin Mill in December 2004, and live in studio in July 2006 on the DVD Guitar Maestros.
+Martin Carthy played Princess Royal live at the 23rd Annual Sea Music Festival at Mystic Seaport in 2002, at Ruskin Mill in December 2004, and live in studio in July 2006 on the DVD Guitar Maestros.
 He also played guitar on Martin Simpson’s recording of Princess Royal on The Bramble Briar.

 This video shows Mat Green of Magpie Lane playing and dancing Princess Royal at Wigmore Hall Fiddle Days in July 2001: